MrKinau/FishingBot/README.md

 1. Download a [release](https://github.com/MrKinau/FishingBot/releases) (or build it at you own)
 2. Start the Client (java -jar Fishingbot.jar)
 3. Fill in the config.properties, which generated on the first start
-4. Give a fishing rod to the account you used and place him in fron of water
+4. Give a fishing rod to the account you used and place him in front of water

 ### Features
 * Auto-Fishing Bot